KKOA/foodback/readme.md

 Open a MySQL connection and create a database with the same name as the value of DB_DATABASE in your .env file.

-In the terminal, enter the following:
+In the terminal/command prompt, enter the following:

 ```
 php artisan migrate